fbpx

 Audience research

 Unless your company just launched, you already have a rich source for audience data: your existing customer base.
-To learn more about them, implement surveys at various touchpoints (eg email, checkout pages, etc).
+To learn more about them, implement surveys at various touchpoints, such as in emails or on checkout pages.

 You should also carefully analyze your brand’s online reviews, customer service logs, and CRM data to gather insights about their preferences and challenges.